IN/FIDELITY

 If I may digress for a moment, I’ve struggled with poor health since childhood.
 Looking back, my family was so poor that hygiene wasn’t even a consideration.
 Against great odds, my father eventually established himself.
 I was constantly ill and prone to convulsions, and I often wondered how I managed to survive.

 As a frail child, I was often compelled to take bitter medicine.
-Even now, I can still recall the distinctive taste of kiōgan, a traditional herbal remedy.
+Even now, the distinctive taste of kiōgan, a traditional herbal remedy, lingers in my memory.
 I also drank the juice made by mashing yukinoshita leaves (Saxifraga stolonifera), a medicinal plant from the garden, with salt.
 I enjoyed its taste, and even today, when I see yukinoshita growing, I prepare the same mixture.
 If I take it before meals, it stimulates my appetite.
 I love the aroma—and it’s even better when mixed with gin or another spirit.

 The only nutritious thing my mother gave me regularly was soup made by boiling dried, shaved bonito with salt.
 I also ate sake lees, mixed with sugar and soy sauce.
 That was the most nourishing dish she made.
 I still can’t believe I survived on so little.
 I don’t know how I managed to grow up.
 Having spent my youth in poverty, living mostly on dried sardines, the occasional salted salmon felt like a luxurious feast.